rursache/ToDoList/README.md

 - [ ] Synced push notifications between devices
 - [ ] Lockdown with FaceID/TouchID or passcode
 - [ ] Rearrange tasks manually
+- [ ] Smart dates (transform "'task name' today at 10:00" into a task with a date/time of today 10:00)

 ### Improvements
 - [ ] Better hashtag integration in comments